-Medical imaging is the process of creating visual representations of internal organs, bones, abnormal growths or inflammations and other structures or areas.
+Medical imaging is the process of creating visual representations of internal organs, bones, abnormal growths or inflammations, and other structures or areas.
 It is used for many purposes including for assessing the functioning of the body’s systems and developing a diagnosis in the case of injury or disease.

-Types of Medical Imaging
+Types of Diagnostic Medical Imaging Explained

 There are many forms of medical imaging, each using a different type of technology or technique to achieve a particular result.
 Some of the more common types of medical imaging are:

 Electromagnetic radiation, in the form of X-rays, is projected toward a part of the body and captured behind the body on film or by a detector.
 The difference in how much energy is absorbed by body structures produces a two-dimensional image.
 People are most familiar with X-rays in the context of assessing damage to bones.